rahulshah17/Agentic-Database-Agent/README.md

 # Agentic-Database-Agent
-A Agentic Database Agent to handle the end-to-end process of Natural Query to creation of a table with schema and perfrom CRUD operations by creating API's and Next.js frontend components
+An Agentic Database Agent to handle the end-to-end process of Natural Query to creation of a table with schema and perfrom CRUD operations by creating API's and Next.js frontend components
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Tech Stack
+Next.js - Frontend
+Node.js - Backend
+PostgreSQL - Database layer
+Drizzle - TypeScript ORM

 ## Getting Started